-The data for the first part of the problem set was kindly provided by Thurman, consists of annual time series 1930-1983 for U.S. egg production in millions of dozens and the December 1 USDA estimate of the US chicken population, (excluding broilers).
-Unfortunately, as provided, the data seems to be slightly different than that analyzed by Thurman and Fisher.
+The data for the first part of the problem set is an updated version of that used by Thurman and Fisher.
+It consists of annual time series 1930-1983 for U.S. egg production in millions of dozens and the December 1 USDA estimate of the US chicken population, (excluding broilers).
 As a result your results based on the problem set data can be expected to vary somewhat from those reported in the Thurman and Fisher paper.
-The data is provided on the class web page as eggs.txt.
-Also provided are two R functions granger() and adf() to help analyze the data.
-We also provide a johansen() function as well.
+The data is provided on the class web page as eggs.csv.
+Also provided are three R functions granger() adf() and johansen().

-- 1. Using granger() try to reproduce the results of Thurman and Fisher's Table 1.
+- 1.: Using granger() try to reproduce the results of Thurman and Fisher's Table 1.
 Try to suggest some graphical technique that might help to explain the nature of the rather striking results.
-Make sure that you take a close look at the granger() function and understand how it works. - 2.
-Test each series for I(1) behavior using the augmented Dickey-Fuller test.
+Make sure that you take a close look at the granger() function and understand how it works.
+Now test each series for I(1) behavior using the augmented Dickey-Fuller test.
 You may use the adf() function for this purpose, but again look closely to see how it works.
 Note that your results here may depend on the length of the lag you specify in the ADF test.
-How do your results here influence your interpretation of the findings in question 1? - 3.
-Test for cointegration of the chicken-egg process, using both the Engle-Granger and Johansen approaches.
+How do your results here influence your interpretation of the findings in question 1?
+Try restimating the Granger causality models in differences if you find that the I(1) hypotheses are plausible. - 2.: Test for cointegration of the chicken-egg process, using both the Engle-Granger and Johansen approaches.
 Contrast your results and reconsider findings in question 1.

 The second half of this problem set deals with two simple cobweb models of supply and demand.
-Data for Questions 1-4 appears as system1 on the course webpage. and data for Questions 5-6, appears as system2,
+Data for Questions 1-4 appears as cob1 on the course webpage. and data for Questions 5-6, appears as cob2,